+Gluten intolerance.
+What is Gluten?
 Gluten is a family of proteins found in grains like wheat and barley.
 Gliadin and glutenin are the two main gluten proteins.
 Gluten is commonly used in food production to hold food together and maintain their shape.

 The following foods contain gluten: